shantoroy/shantoroy.github.io/_posts/2025-03-09-kubernetes-for-production-grade-applications.md

 toc_label: "Table of Contents"
 toc_icon: "cloud"
 ---
 So far until now, we have learned how docker-compose can be a go-to tool for deploying and testing containerized applications locally.
 However, when it comes to enterprise production, we don't use docker-compose.
-In this post we will learn how Kubernetes replaces docker-compose
+In this post we will learn how Kubernetes replaces docker-compose for enterprise-level production-grade deployment.

 Kubernetes (K8s) is an **open-source container orchestration platform** designed to **automate the deployment, scaling, and management of containerized applications**.